BishopFox/bfinject/README.md

 ```

 ## How does it work?
+At a high level, `bfinject4realz` side-loads a self-signed .dylib into a running Apple-signed App Store app.

-On Electra, bfinject is basically a wrapper that takes care of correctly codesigning your dylibs before injecting them using `/bootstrap/inject_criticald`.
+On Electra jailbreaks, bfinject is basically a wrapper that takes care of correctly codesigning your dylibs before injecting them using `/bootstrap/inject_criticald`.
 On LiberiOS, there is no equivalent of `inject_criticald`, so bfinject supplies its own injector called `bfinject4realz`.
 It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.

-At a high level, bfinject4realz it side-loads a self-signed .dylib into a running Apple-signed App Store app like this:
+The process is done in two stages.

+### 1. Sign the dylib to be injected
+Codesigning checks on iOS comprise userspace services (amfid) and kernel services (AppleMobileFileIntegrity).
+Both LiberiOS and Electra patch the userspace amfid process to bypass codesigning checks, but there are still further checks performed by the kernel.

+However, Electra and LiberiOS are KPPless, which means they don't patch anything in the kernel; not a single byte.
+This is because of Kernel Patch Protection ("KPP"), an Apple security technology that does sophisticated kernel introspection to detect and thwart kernel patches.
+As a result, kernel codesigning checks are still intact.

+Fortunately for us, it appears that the kernel assumes amfid has already checked the validity of the cryptographic signature attached to a dylib's entitlements.
+As a result, all we need to do is self-sign two entitlements into a dylib if we want the kernel to accept it:
+* The first is the `platform-application` entitlement, which I believe indicates that the dylib is Apple software.
+* The second is the Team ID of the signing certificate that was used to sign the code we are injecting into.
+For example, the Reddit app is signed by Team ID `2TDUX39LX8`.
+As a result, to inject a dylib into the Reddit app we must sign the dylib with the same Team ID: `2TDUX39LX8`.

+bfinject takes care of all the signing shenanigans for you, which is nice.

+### 2. Inject the correctly-signed dylib into the target process
+* Using `task_for_pid()`, get a mach port for the target process
+* Use the port to manipulate threads and non-executable memory segments in the target process
+  * Note: without kernel patches, it is not possible to modify executable code in a process.
+  * As a result, we have to use ROP tricks to execute code of our choice.
 * Allocate some memory pages in the remote process for a new temporary stack
 * Place the string "/path/to/my.dylib" at known location in stack
 * Use some tricks to lookup the address of dlopen() in the remote process